catdintran/imfdash/README.md

 # IMF World Map Data
-Using DataMaps, Crossfilter, dc.js, d3.js, Bootstrap
+Using DataMaps, Crossfilter, dc.js, d3.js, Bootstrap.
+This project is built on top of user [Austin Lyons](https://github.com/austinlyons/dcjs-leaflet-untappd)'s Beer Drinking project.
+He has a better explanations of how things work.

 # Demo
 Try out the demo [here](http://35.196.64.15/).
 NOTE: This site will ONLY be active until 07 JUN 2018.